| |

 • Batteries

-Recycling is an easy way for families everywhere to contribute towards environmental sustainability with minimal effort – not only does recycling help reduce carbon emissions and prevent new resources from being wasted, but it allows materials that could otherwise be tossed away to be reused instead!
-Read on as we explore the importance of recycling and the positive effects it can have on your communities!
+Recycling is an easy way for families everywhere to contribute to environmental sustainability with minimal effort.
+Not only does recycling help reduce carbon emissions and prevent new resources from being wasted, but it also allows materials that could otherwise be tossed away to be reused instead!

 Understanding Recyclable Materials